fierychicken65/collab_food_order_backend/README.md

 *(On Windows PowerShell: `Copy-Item .env.example .env`)*

 ### 3. Start PostgreSQL with Docker
-Run the database container using the provided root `docker-compose.yml`:
+Run the database container using the root `docker-compose.yml`:
 ```bash
 docker compose up -d
 ```